fabyr/cursor-imager-di/README.md

 ```

 ### Windows installation
-**Notes:**
-- Not a lot of testing could be done on Windows to ensure proper functionality in games yet.
-- In the current state the cursor movement is very slow.
-Due to my limited ability to test on windows there probably won't be a fix for this soon.
-Help is appreciated though (:

 Download this repository and extract it to a folder.
 Open command prompt (cmd.exe) in that directory.
 One way to do this is to press `Windows Key + R` and type `cmd.exe` and then OK.